dickeyy/doxbot-discord/README.md

 • One-of-a-kind "Socials" profile system to display your social medias on a server to server basis</p>
 • And so many more...</p>
 <br>
-<h5>◈ DoxBot has over 110 different commands, 150,000 individual users, and 60 different servers ◈</h5>
+<h5>◈ DoxBot has over 110 different commands, 180,000 individual users, and 87 different servers ◈</h5>
 <br>
 <h4>With new commands being added everyday, there's no reason not to add DoxBot to your server TODAY</h4>

 <a href="https://doxbot.xyz">Website</a>

-<p>DoxBot's Official Repository.
-Don't steal my code</p>